GabeScott/standard-works-vault/General Conference/2001 April - Developing Our Talent for Spirituality.md

 # Developing Our Talent for Spirituality

-*By By Carol B. Thomas - First Counselor in the Young Women General Presidency*
+By Carol B. Thomas - *First Counselor in the Young Women General Presidency*

 *Given in the April session of the 2001 General Conference*

+>*Spirituality is learning how to listen to the Spirit and then letting it govern our lives.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2001/04/developing-our-talent-for-spirituality?lang=eng)

 How many of you have ever wanted to develop a new talent?
 Have you ever taken piano or soccer lessons?
 Tonight I want to talk to you about developing a talent—not just any talent, but one very special talent I bet you have never even thought about.
 I would like to talk to you about developing your talent for spirituality.

 Did you know that spirituality is a talent?
-Elder Bruce R. McConkie of the Quorum of the Twelve Apostles once said, “Above all talents ... , chief among all endowments—stands the talent for spirituality” (The Millennial Messiah [1982], 234).
+Elder Bruce R. McConkie of the Quorum of the Twelve Apostles once said, “Above all talents … , chief among all endowments—stands the talent for spirituality” (*The Millennial Messiah* \[1982\], 234).
 Spirituality is learning how to listen to the Spirit and then letting it govern our lives.

 So how do we learn to listen to the Spirit?
 Well, first of all, we need to understand what the Spirit is.
 Second, we’ll look at young women who have learned how to recognize the Spirit.
 As members of the Church, we are given two spiritual gifts: the Light of Christ given to all men at birth and the special gift of the Holy Ghost given after our baptism.
-It allows us “to live by the power of the Holy Ghost, which is the power of revelation, and ... testimony” (Bruce R. McConkie, Doctrines of the Restoration: Sermons and Writings of Bruce R. McConkie, ed.
-Mark L. McConkie [1989], 93).
+It allows us “to live by the power of the Holy Ghost, which is the power of revelation, and … testimony” (Bruce R. McConkie, *Doctrines of the Restoration: Sermons and Writings of Bruce R. McConkie,* ed.
+Mark L. McConkie \[1989\], 93).
 Once we know what the Spirit is, how do we recognize it when we feel it?
 That’s the hardest part.

 When I was 14, I remember realizing what the Spirit was for the very first time.
 I loved going to church, especially sacrament meeting.
 I always felt so warm and peaceful.
 This was the Spirit.
 I’m not sure I knew how important it was.
 I just knew it made me feel good.
 As an adult, I’ve learned that it not only makes us feel good, it teaches and testifies and cleanses us from sin.
 It can warn us of danger and help us remember things.

 Some young women struggle to identify the Spirit.
 One girl wrote: “I haven’t really had any experiences with the Holy Ghost, and that’s mostly my fault for not living like I should.
-But I’m trying harder, and hopefully I will have a chance soon to feel the [comforting influence of the] Holy Ghost” (letter on file in the Young Women office).
+But I’m trying harder, and hopefully I will have a chance soon to feel the \[comforting influence of the\] Holy Ghost” (letter on file in the Young Women office).

 These feelings are normal.
 This young woman may not know it, but the Holy Ghost is giving her a desire to feel His influence.
 The Spirit doesn’t always give us warm, fuzzy feelings.
 Most of the time, the voice of inspiration is a quiet voice, a still, small voice.

-I remember what the Savior said to the faithful Nephites when He visited the New World: “I perceive that ye are weak, that ye cannot understand all my words. ...
-Go ... [into] your homes, ... ponder upon the things which I have said, and ask ... the Father ... that ye may understand” (3 Ne.
-17:2–3).
+I remember what the Savior said to the faithful Nephites when He visited the New World: “I perceive that ye are weak, that ye cannot understand all my words. … Go … \[into\] your homes, … ponder upon the things which I have said, and ask … the Father … that ye may understand” ([[3 Nephi 17.2|3 Ne.
+17:2–3]][[3 Nephi 17.3|]]).

 The Savior’s words were written for us.
 It’s OK if we’re weak, as long as we don’t stay weak, as long as we do something about it.
 Katie is a young woman who did just that.
 Let me share her story with you.